 - If there is anything else you can do on Tuesday that will alleviate the work for you on Wednesday or Thursday, do it.
 Don’t procrastinate.

-- If you are brining the turkey, in the morning, make the turkey brine and place turkey inside.
-Here is a good brine recipe from TraegerGrills.com.
+- If you’re brining the turkey, make the turkey brine in the morning and begin brining.
 Make or prepare appetizers, cover, and store them in a second refrigerator, if you have one.

-- Wash and cut up vegetables you’ll be using for stuffing or side dishes.
+- Wash and cut up vegetables you’ll be using for stuffing and side dishes; prepare make ahead side dishes.

 - Ask a family member to decorate and help set up.

-- Have someone buy or bring ice if you need it.
+- Have someone bring ice if you need it.

-- Set the table(s) with table cloths, silverware, napkins, centerpieces, and light candles.
+- Set the table(s) with table cloths, silverware, napkins, centerpieces, and light the candles.

 - Make the stuffing and stuff the turkey, if applicable.

-- Place turkey in oven according to package directions.
+- Place turkey in oven according to package or recipe directions.

 - Make the turkey gravy from pan drippings if you are making your own gravy.